unyt-org/uix/docs/manual/09 Configuration.md

 ### Options

-Per default, a `.dx` config file can contain the following options:
+By default, a `.dx` config file can contain the following options:
 * `endpoint`: (endpoint) The endpoint that should be used for this directory
 * `connect`: (boolean) Connect to the supranet on start (default: true)
 * `keys`: (Crypto.ExportedKeySet) Set custom private + public keys for this endpoint